Bose-Hubbard simulator with long-range hopping

 \twocolumngrid

-\fd{We first evaluated the spatial profile of $J$, given by the real part of the electric-field Green-function \cite{Novotny_2012}.
-It is computed by considering a single exciton dipole in an otherwise empty lattice \cite{asenjo2017,Novotny_2012}.
-For our device, Fig.1.c shows that $J$ decays non exponentially.
-At large distance $r$ it instead exhibits a power-law scaling 1/$|r|^{1.6}$ so that lattice sites are virtually all correlated.
-On the other hand, Fig.1.d presents the rate of inter-site radiative recombinations $\Gamma$, given by the imaginary part of the Green-function.
-As in Fig.1.b, one notes that $\Gamma$ oscillates well above the length scale set by the optical wavelength ($\sim$230 nm in GaAs given the refractive index).
-We then computed the magnitude of $\Gamma$ for an elementary 3x3 exciton cluster.
+Figure 1.c quantifies the spatial profile of $J$ along one symmetry axis of the lattice.
+It shows that $J$ decays non exponentially and instead its envelope exhibits a power-law scaling 1/$|r|^{1.6}$ \fd{at moderate distance $r$}, implying that lattice sites are virtually all coherently correlated.
+Similarly, Fig.1.d shows that $\Gamma$ takes significant values well above the length scale set by the optical wavelength ($\sim$230 nm in GaAs given the refractive index), revealing that dissipative correlations also extend across all the lattice.
+To support this conclusion, \fd{we computed the imaginary part $\gamma$ taken by the eigen-values of $H_{LR}$,} for an elementary 3x3 exciton cluster.
 For our lattice period, the inset in Fig.1.d shows that manifolds emerge among the $2^9$ accessible states.
-These are characterized by radiative decay rates increased/decreased up to 5-fold, evidencing that super- and sub-radiant modes are favoured for our device geometry.}
+These are characterized by radiative decay rates increased/decreased up to 5-fold.
+Hence, we verify that super- and sub-radiant pathways are favoured for our device geometry, \fd{directly confirming the contribution of long-range hopping to the lattice Hamiltonian $H$.}